EliasLittle/Nexus/README.md

 ## Example Use Cases

 - Single location for all data sharing.
 Can organize by app, team, user, etc.
-- Inspect app internal state
+- Monitoring
     - Build system progress
     - Git branches
     - Docker container status
+    - Kubernetes
+- Inspect app internal state
 - Share data between apps (pub-sub)
 - Save queries
 - Data versioning
+- Personal scripting
+    - e.g. a script that searches a directory for "TODO:_" statements and then publishes these to /users/$USER/todo/path/of/project
+- JIRA integration?

 ## Roadmap